|

 play a solo, and was gripped with bad stage fright.
 I was temporarily

+terrified and did not play well.
 The next night before we performed the same song, I thought back to the

 fear that gripped me so firmly while my feet dangled in the air 5000 feet